Expand AllClick here for a more accessible version

 What is the AMBER Alert Plan?

-Provides descriptive information about the child and the perpetrator, if known, to the public in the hope of enlisting public support in the search efforts.
+AMBER Alert provides descriptive information about the child and the perpetrator, if known, to the public in the hope of enlisting public support in the search efforts.

 - Child abduction alert notification plan to notify citizens of an abduction